motebus/ultrabook/Ultra/Welcome to UltraDesk.md

 ### Gitwork
 1. Sign in with your YP account if approve is need please ask for help
-2. Have someone add you as a Maintainer of the group "clouder-21".
+2. Have someone add you as a Maintainer of the group "clouder-xx".
-3. Create your personal folder by clicking "New Project", and name it "c21-{Name}", where "{Name}" is your name.
+3. Create your personal project by clicking "New Project", and name it "cxx-{Name}", where "{Name}" is your name.
-4. In your newly created project, create your progress journal by clicking "+" to add a new file, and naming it "c21-{Name}-雲耕日誌.md", where "{Name}" is your name.
+4. In your newly created project, create your progress journal by clicking "+" to add a new file, and naming it "cxx-{Name}-雲耕日誌.md", where "{Name}" is your name.

 * Reminders:
     * Remember to update your progress regularly.